How Telemedicine Can Help Athletes

 SAMI-Aid Offers Affordable Telemedicine Consultations

-SAMI-Aid membership includes one free telemedicine video call to a doctor specializing in sports medicine; membership costs only $4.99 per month!
+SAMI-Aid Premium Membership includes two free doctor appointments phone or video calls to a doctor specializing in sports medicine; SAMI-Aid Premium costs only $79.99 per month, and doctor visits with SAMI-Aid's free Basic Membership cost only $59.99 per visit!
 SAMI-Aid's sports medicine doctors are board-certified and can provide advice, a diagnosis, and prescriptions for medication if necessary.
 If a telemedicine consultation does not suffice, the doctor can then refer the patient to primary, specialty, or urgent care elsewhere.
-SAMI-Aid doctors send patients a report documenting each visit, and can recommend the best local pharmacies.
+SAMI-Aid doctors can send patients a report documenting each visit, and can provide insightful recommendations and follow-up.
+We also have psychiatrists, therapists, dermatologists, and more.
 SAMI-Aid is committed to promoting your health and well-being at all stages of your journey, from prevention to treatment and beyond.